 Saving our new, very happy client, £4000.

-If you’d like a free review of your insurance policies, contact LIFT-Insurance on 0161 929 2626 or email@example.com
+If you’d like a free review of your insurance policies, please contact LIFT-Insurance on 0161 929 2626 or email@example.com

 There’s no pressure to buy from us and the review can usually be done with your existing documents.

 We’re independent brokers which means we can review the whole market.
-Our fees are paid in commission from any policies we sell and these are always made clear to you.